GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/03.821-830/01.For-Jesus/docs.md

 ---
+title: |
-title: 821.
-For Jesus
+    821. For Jesus - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 821.
+For Jesus.
+For Jesus, all my morning hours, For Jesus, all my noonday pow'rs; For Jesus, evening's gathered flow'rs, For Jesus, all for Jesus.
+    keywords:  |
-    keywords: Christ in Song, For Jesus, For Jesus, all my morning hours,
+        Christ in Song, adventhymnals, advent hymnals, For Jesus, For Jesus, all my morning hours.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 821. FOR JESUS
+####  Christ in Song,

 ```txt
 1.